kevonc/kevoncheung.com/content/articles/20241030-fun-in-business.md

 Oh no. This sounds bad.

 Don't get me wrong.
 I think it is 100% normal to want to imitate.
 We all do.
-Just like how in Find Joy in Chaos, I talked about how if you are new to a social media platform, you often talk like the first few accounts you follow.
+Just like how in <a href="https://findjoyinchaos.com/" rel="noopener noreferrer">Find Joy in Chaos</a>, I talked about how if you are new to a social media platform, you often talk like the first few accounts you follow.

 Because you think that's the way things should be.
 100% okay.